Liverpool, St Helens and South Lancashire Railway: Closure

 In 2015 very occasional trains still served the Hanson plant.

 On 7 March 2015 an enthusiasts' excursion titled "Sabrina's Tea Train" traversed the line.

 A quarter-mile headshunt which ends at bufferstops approx 50 yards east of Bridge 13 over Edge Green Lane is the sole remaining section of the original route in use.

-Re-Opening
+Re-opening

 After purchasing the land surrounding the line at Edge Green in 2011, PF Jones Ltd worked with Hansons to restore the Kelbit line off the Haydock Branch Curve.
-The Kelbit line re-opens in 2018 and will be used by Hanson's to transfer raw materials from Shap Quarry, Cumbria to distribute across the north west.
+The Kelbit line was reopened in 2018 and is used by Heidelberg (formerly Hanson) to transfer raw materials from Shap Quarry, Cumbria to distribute across the north west.

-Between and Golborne and Glazebrook High Speed 2 will use an alignment similar to the disused line in Phase 2b.
+Between and Golborne and Glazebrook High Speed 2 proposed use of an alignment similar to the disused line in Phase 2b.
+This "Golborne Link" was removed from HS2 plans before the northern leg was abandoned by the Conservative government in 2023.